Eating with Invisalign

-Lost retainers are a fairly common issue, so you should do all that you can to avoid misplacing them when you take them out.
+Lost aligners are a fairly common issue, so you should do all that you can to avoid misplacing them when you take them out.
 (That’s obviously something you don’t have to deal with when you have braces.)
-Always keep your retainers in the case they come with when you’re not wearing them.
+Always keep your aligners in the case they come with when you’re not wearing them.
 Don’t set them on your plate or a napkin while you eat as this can easily lead to them accidentally being thrown in the trash bin.
-Pets can also pose a threat to retainers, so make sure they are never within reach of your furry friends!
+Pets can also pose a threat to aligners, so make sure they are never within reach of your furry friends!

 Invisalign is a fantastic way to get those perfectly aligned teeth everyone wants so badly, but there are definitely a few extra steps that have to be incorporated into your daily routine.
 Brushing your teeth and aligners regularly will ensure your teeth stay clean and healthy throughout the entirety of your treatment.
 If you have and questions about anything, including eating with Invisalign, don’t hesitate to contact us here at Milnor Orthodontics, we’re happy to help!

 At Milnor Orthodontics, our experts are here to help you achieve a priceless smile.
 Call our office at (970) 230-3187 or visit milnororthodontics.com to learn more.
 We're located at 1103 S. Shields St. in Fort Collins, Colorado.